marbl/canu/documentation/source/tutorial.rst

 - To change the k-mer size for just the ovl overlapper used during correction, 'corMerSize=16' would be used.
 - To change the mhap k-mer size for all instances, 'mhapMerSize=18' would be used.
 - To change the mhap k-mer size just during correction, 'corMhapMerSize=15' would be used.
 - To use minimap for overlap computation just during correction, 'corOverlapper=minimap' would be used.
+The minimap2 executable must be symlinked from the Canu binary folder ('Linux-amd64/bin' or 'Darwin-amd64/bin' depending on your system).

 Ovl Overlapper Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~